habedi/cogitator/benches/README.md

 ## Datasets

-The following datasets can be used in the benchmarking process:
+The following datasets can be used for values in the `--dataset` argument of the `run.py` script.

 | Dataset Name | Source Link                                                                          | Category Tags             | Description                                       |
 |:-------------|:-------------------------------------------------------------------------------------|:--------------------------|:--------------------------------------------------|